.

 - Regular data backups or use of mirroring procedures

-- Decommissioning of hardware (in particular servers) is carried out after a check of the data carriers used therein and, if applicable after the relevant data records have been backed up
+- Decommissioning of hardware (especially servers) takes place after a check of the data carriers used and, if necessary, after backing up the relevant data records. after the relevant data records have been backed up

 - Uninterruptible power supply (UPS) in the server room